 3 dead after Pearl Harbor sailor shoots civilians, himself

 Rear Adm.
-Robert Chadwick, the commander of Navy Region Hawaii, said the service would evaluate whether security would need to be upgraded ahead of the annual ceremony.
+Robert Chadwick, the commander of Navy Region Hawaii, said the service would evaluate whether security should be upgraded before the annual ceremony.
 About a dozen survivors of the 1941 bombing were expected to attend, along with dignitaries and service members.

 Chadwick said he didn’t know the motive behind Wednesday's shooting at the naval shipyard within the base.
 The third victim was hospitalized.